 Work Performance Reports in Project Management

-Monitoring and controlling the status is essential for any project’s success.
-Work Performance reports provide a general view that helps to understand if a project is going as it is planned or is deviated from the plan.
-Basically performance reports are very important documents for both project managers and stakeholders.
-They provide a clear picture of the project’s performance.
-If the project is performing as planned, the project team and stakeholders feel comfortable, otherwise they must struggle to bring the project on track.
+Monitoring and controlling the status of the project is essential for any project’s success.
+Typically, Work Performance reports provide a general view that helps to understand if a project is going as it is planned or is deviated from the original plan.
+Basically, performance reports are very important documents for both project managers and stakeholders.
+They provide a clear picture of the project’s current performance.
+If the project is performing as planned, the project team and stakeholders feel comfortable, otherwise, they must struggle to bring the project on track.
 In this article, we will provide the work performance report definition and discuss the tools and techniques for performance reporting.

-In order to decide the project’s current performace, project managers need work performance reports.
+In order to decide the project’s current performance, project managers need reports.
 These reports generally include a comparison of planned and actual figures.
-They can be created to analyze any project’s resource, cost and schedule productivity.
+They can be created to analyze any project’s resource, direct costs and indirect costs and schedule variance.

 Before to start, let’s review the work performance data and work performance information to provide a better understanding of the concept.

 What is Work Performance Data?

-Work Performance Data is the raw observations and measurements related with the project’s status.
+Work Performance Data is the raw observations and measurements related to the project’s status.
 They are the inputs to create the work performance information.